 The third had its legs and ears damaged after stepping on a land mine.

-As if that wasn’t enough, the DVD that was screened half way through the day when we were further educated on the plight and environment of elephants.
+As if that wasn’t enough, a DVD based on the plight of the Asian elephant was screened half way through the day.
 It was so harrowing that it left some people in tears.

-The vile practices used in order to break an elephants spirit, talk less of the sharp implements used to poke it, are sickening.
+The violent practices used in order to break an elephants spirit, not to mention the sharp implements used to poke it into submission on a daily basis, are sickening.

 Whilst it may be novel to see elephants walking around in busy city streets, posing for pictures and performing tricks for tourists, it isn’t fun for them, no matter what the fraudster street-handlers may tell you.